 Police continue to investigate both incidents and ask that anyone with information that might help investigators call 770-499-3987.

 It is always tragic when a loved one is lost in an automobile accident.
-The Law Offices of Shane Smith would like to offer our condolences to the families involved.
+Shane Smith Law would like to offer our condolences to the families involved.